Azure/OpenShift/docs/openshift-on-azure-walkthrough.md

 ## Step 1: Create a Managed Application Credentials

-Use the [az ad app create][az-ad-app-create] commnand to create a Managed Application credentials will allow the cluster to run the authentication against Azure AD.
+Use the `az ad app create` commnand to create a Managed Application credentials will allow the cluster to run the authentication against Azure AD.
 We will have to pass some settings such as :
 - The `display-name` to identify the application.
 - The `password` this could be set directly from the `create` command.
 - A unique `--identifier-uris` **this have to be unique**.
 This could be : `https://microsoft.onmicrosoft.com/<ClusterName>`